 What to Do If Your Dog Consumes Xylitol?

-If your dog eats something containing xylitol, even if it’s just a small amount, call your vet immediately.
+Call your vet immediately if your dog eats something containing xylitol, even if it’s just a small amount.
 Don’t wait for the symptoms to show up.

 Don’t try to induce vomiting unless your vet instructs you to.